BollinsureLife Insurance

 California Community Property Rules

-California is a community property state.
-Life insurance purchased with community funds may be considered community property, which affects how proceeds are distributed.
+Life insurance purchased with community funds may be considered community property.
 Married couples should review beneficiary designations carefully with a financial advisor.

 🏠